Willgunter/Discord-Clone/README.md

 - 10/14/2023

     - Added labels for the inputs and removed placeholders.
 Settled on default date type for date input.
 Next step is to construct a User object with the given information and send it to the server.
-I am learning that html and css are boring af to me for some reason, not sure why.
+Going to start working on something else bc I am learning that html and css are boring to me for some reason, not sure why.

 - 10/16/2023